 1. Sleep Position

-- If you are a side sleeper: You may prefer the better pressure relief of a memory foam comfort layer for your shoulders and hips.
+- If you are a side sleeper: Memory foam is better for side sleepers.
+It helps with pressure on your shoulders and hips.

 2. Temperature Sensitivity